 - Glass Tub Doors

-- Enamel Bathtub (we researched this for days and I am impressed, only available online)
+- Enamel Bathtub (we researched this for days and posted a guide here, only available online)

 - Wall Color – Benjamin Moore Ice Cubed Silver

 - Vanity Paint – Midnight Blue